ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/get-started.md

 #### Get Started

 Hosting a static website with WeDeploy is super easy.
-This tutorial will walk you through how to deploy static files.
+This tutorial will walk you through how to serve HTML, CSS, JavaScript, and other static files.

 ###### What you'll need